viet-wics/viet-wics.github.io/_pages/03_faq.md

 A: There are currently three (03) ways to submit an entry:

 1. **Create a GitHub [issue](https://github.com/viet-wics/viet-wics.github.io/issues) or [pull request](https://github.com/viet-wics/viet-wics.github.io/pulls)**: This is the fastest way and usually takes from a few hours to a few days for processing.
-2. **Fill out [this Google Form](https://forms.gle/98zNTRNujsDfGzui9)**: This is the most convenient option, although it may take approximately ~7 days for me to update the information.
+2. **Fill out [this Google Forms](https://forms.gle/98zNTRNujsDfGzui9)**: This is the most convenient option, although it may take ~7 days for me to update the information.
 3. **Via email**: Simply send us an email with the nominee's name (and links to their personal page or LinkedIn, if applicable).
-Please note that this method may take longer, around 7-10 days, as I do not check our email regularly.
+Please note that this method may take longer (around 7-10 days), as I do not check our email regularly.

 ### Q: What are the criteria for entry? 🤔